 Aqua Adventures hosts a monthly Full Moon Paddle tour of Mission Bay.
 You’ll paddle together on a 90-minute, after-dark tour led by an expert kayaker.
 This is a magical up-close-and-personal view of the bay that often affords opportunities to see nocturnal wildlife.
 When conditions are right, paddlers will even see bioluminescent organisms in the water.

-All skill levels can participate.
-This isn’t an instructional tour, so you’ll need to know how to kayak.
+Participants of all skill levels can participate.
+However, this isn’t an instructional tour, so you’ll need to know how to kayak.

 Eat the Best Burger on the Bay

-At Rocky’s Crown Pub, there are five items on the menu, a third-pound burger, a third-pound burger with cheese, a half-pound burger, a half-pound burger with cheese, and french fries.
+Rocky’s Crown Pub offers six items on the menu: a third-pound burger, a third-pound burger with cheese, a half-pound burger, a half-pound burger with cheese, grilled cheese, and french fries.

 Yes, their burgers are that good.
 This neighborhood pub, located in Crown Point, has been a favorite for more than 40 years.

-It consistently makes appearances on San Diego “best burger” lists year after year.
+It consistently makes appearances on San Diego’s “best burger” lists year after year.
 You’ll also find numerous local craft and bottled beers here.
-(You have to be 21 to eat here but can order take-out.)
+(You must be 21 to eat here but can order take-out.)

-Thrill-seekers will love this wild way of experiencing the bay.
-Choose from either a Jetpack or Jetboard and soar over Mission Bay like never before.
+Thrill-seekers will love this wild way of experiencing the bay where you get to soar over Mission Bay like never before on a Jetboard with Mission Bay Sportcenter.

 Newbies will watch a training video and get instruction from Certified Flight Instructors before strapping in for a wild ride.
-HydroFlight packages range from 15 minutes to learn the fundamentals to 60-minutes of high-flying fun.
-You’ll also have the option to rent a wet suit and capture your experience on video.
+HydroFlight packages range from 15 minutes to learn the fundamentals to 60 minutes of high-flying fun.
+You’ll also be able to rent a wet suit and capture your experience on video.

 This experience often has a discount on Groupon.